PhilT95/athenlyx/docs/blue/tools-network/NetworkMiner.md

 NetworkMiner comes with to operating modes:

 - **Sniffer Mode**: Although it has a sniffing feature, it is not intended to use as a sniffer.
 The sniffier feature is available only on Windows.
 However, the rest of the features are available in Windows and Linux OS.
-Based on this, it is not recommened as a sniffer.
+Based on this, it is not recommended as a sniffer.
 - **Packet Parsing/Processing**: NetworkMiner can parse traffic captures to have a quick overview and information on the investigated capture.
 This operation mode is mainly suggested to grab the "low hanging fruit" before diving into a deeper investigation.

 It is mainly used to gain an overview of the network since its capabilities are limited but its use is easy.